bucklemeshoe/saiy-coffee-app/README.md

-# SAIY Coffee App - Order Management System
+# Order App - Order Management System

 A modern, real-time coffee ordering and management system built with React, TypeScript, and Supabase.